Is Phenoxyethanol Bad for You and Your Skin?

 Preservatives are necessary for shelf stable cosmetic and skin care products, and phenoxyethanol is one of the least irritating options.
 Unless you’d rather rub bacteria on your face, don’t fret about phenoxyethanol.

-Check out this video by certified dermatologist, Dr. Dray, on Youtube:
+Check out this video by certified dermatologist Dr. Dray:

 Sources and More Information